indimail/indimail-virtualdomains/.github/README-indimail.md

 # Controlling Delivery Rates

-<b>qmail-send</b> has the ability to control jobs scheduled for delivery.
-Every queue can have a directory named <b>ratelimit</b> where you can store rate control defintion for a domain.
-These rate control definition files can be crated using the <b>drate</b> command.
-All you need to provide is a mathematical expression which defines your rate. e.g. 100/3600 means 100 emails per hour.
+<b>qmail-send</b> has the ability to control delivery rates of jobs scheduled for delivery.
+Every queue can have a directory named <b>ratelimit</b> where you can store rate control definition for a domain.
+These rate control definition files can be created using the <b>drate</b> command.
+All you need to provide is a mathematical expression that defines your rate. e.g. 100/3600 means 100 emails per hour.
 This rate control works at the queue level. indimail-mta uses multiple queues.
 Each queue has its own delivery handled by by its own set of qmail-todo, qmail-send, qmail-lspawn, qmail-rspawn, qmail-clean daemons.
-Enforcing rate control on such a queue has a practical problem of having to define rate control definition for each queue.
-Instead of using qmail-send to handle rate control delivery, another daemon <b>slowq-send</b> handles the job better by having a queue dedicated for this.
-This queue is a special queue named as <b>slowq</b>. <b>slowq-send</b> also doesn't have its own qmail-todo process.
-We don't require it as we are not looking at high speed deliveries for this queue. <b>slowq-send</b> is started by <b>slowq-start</b> using a supevised service in <u>/service/slowq</u>.
+Enforcing rate control on such a queue has a practical problem of having to define rate control definition for each and every queue.

+To avoid the practical problem of rate limiting every queue, we can use a dedicated queue to handle rate controllled delivery.
+The default indimail installation creates a special queue named as <b>slowq</b> and uses a daemon <b>slowq-send</b> instead of <b>qmail-send</b> to process the <u>slowq</u> queue.
+This is done by calling <b>slowq-start<b> instead of <b>qmail-daemon</b> / <b>qmail-start</b>. <b>slowq-send</b> doesn't have its own qmail-todo process.
+We don't require it as we aren't looking at high delivery rates for this queue. <b>slowq-start</b> is invoked using a supervised service in <u>/service/slowq</u>.

 To create this special slowq service for delivery rate control you can use svctool as below.
 This will also create logs to be in <u>/var/log/svc/slowq/current</u>.

 ```
+# Create supervised service to call slowq-start instead of qmail-start
+# This will also create a special queue in /var/indimail/queue/slowq that
+# has a subdir named ratelimit to store rate defintion files for any domain

 $ sudo /usr/sbin/svctool --slowq --servicedir=/service \
   --qbase=/var/indimail/queue --cntrldir=control \
   --persistdb --starttls --fsync --syncdir \